Review and road test of the Toyota C-HR

 Cost of Ownership

 Hybrid engines are rare in the Crossover segment.
 In fact, only Kia's Niro can offer petrol/electric technology in this class and that model looks pretty frumpy in comparison to this one.
-It'll be less efficient too, for a Hybrid-powered C-HR can return up to 78.5mpg on the combined cycle and up to 82g/km of CO2.
+It'll be less efficient too, for a 1.8-litre Hybrid-powered C-HR can return up to 58.8mpg on the WLTP-rated combined cycle and up to 109g/km of WLTP-rated CO2.
+The 2.0-litre hybrid manages up to 53.3mpg and 119g/km of CO2.

 We think the styling will attract many, but there are other product strong points too.
-Proven hybrid technology brings the potential for impressive efficiency and we rate the more conventional 1.2-litre petrol engine too.
+Proven hybrid technology brings the potential for impressive efficiency and the addition of the perkier 2.0-litre hybrid unit will please those seeking more performance from this model.
 Plus C-HR buyers will like the sharp handling and the strong standards of safety and media connectivity.
 Style and sense combined then?
 Quite a few buyers in this segment may well think that.

 Toyota C-HR review by Jonathan Crouch